AnnaGerber/little-bits-js/pulse/instructions.md

 ### What you'll see

 As you turn the dimmer clockwise, the speed at which the LEDs in the bargraph pulse will increase.
 The raw value read from the dimmer will be printed to the console.

+The `pulse` method takes a parameter that indicates the duration of each pulse in milliseconds.
+The led will continue to pulse indefinitely after `pulse` has been called.
+You can use the `stop` method to stop the led from pulsing.

 ### What to try